Exterior view of the renovated Market – Enhanced with AI (Nano Banana)

 The material choice for the interior shell and the roof frame was aluminium, valued for its durability, adaptability, and circular potential.
 To preserve a sense of tradition and warmth, I chose bronze tones for the interior and a bronze–champagne finish for the exterior.
 Thanks to Perlin noise, the roof changes fluidly between the two tones.
 This shimmering effect recalls woven textiles, reinforcing the metaphor of the carpet of light.

-Plan Views – Ground Floor / Interior Structure / Exterior Roof
+Plan Views – Ground floor / Interior Structure / Exterior Roof

 Transverse Section